micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 3.md

 ###### 1
-Now these were the sons of David who were born to him in Hebron: The firstborn _was_ Amnon, by Ahinoam the Jezreelitess; the second, [^a]Daniel, by Abigail the Carmelitess;
+Now these were the sons of David who were born to him in Hebron: The firstborn _was_ Amnon, by Ahinoam the Jezreelitess; the second, Daniel, by Abigail the Carmelitess;

 ###### 2
 the third, Absalom the son of Maacah, the daughter of Talmai, king of Geshur; the fourth, Adonijah the son of Haggith;